All Episodes

 That is a disproportionate and unacceptably high number of illegal immigrants committing crimes.

-A seven-year period in Texas, when I sat through the border briefing with Governor Rick Perry, 642,000 crimes committed against Texans, including murder, including rape in a seven-year period.
+When I sat through the border briefing with Governor Rick Perry, 642,000 crimes committed against Texans, including murder, including rape, in a seven-year period.

-You know, I I know there's a particular town where I live in Long Island that if you want to pick up workers on any given day, you can go pick up workers.
+You know, I know there's a particular town where I live in Long Island that if you want to pick up workers on any given day, you can go pick up workers.

 And they're all here illegally.

-And contractors know they can pick them up, pay them a day's wage, pretty pretty cheap labor, and that means they don't have to hire one of the 95 million Americans out of the labor force and they're saving money.
+And that means they don't have to hire one of the 95 million Americans out of the labor force, and they're saving money.

-You got 8 million Americans, milli illegal immigrant Americans, well, then it wouldn't be the same.
+Well, then it wouldn't be the same.

-But Trump was right too.
+But Trump was right, too.

 We don't even really know the number.